yschen25/Front-End_Back-End_Full-Stack_Software_Engineer_interview_questions/CSS_Questions.md

 > - Related Reference : [Visibility vs Display in CSS](http://vanseodesign.com/css/visibility-vs-display/)
 <br/>

 :white_check_mark: 2.
-Please Explain The Difference Between Inline, Block And Inline-Block?
+Please Explain The Difference Between Inline, Block And Inline-Block Elements?

 > - Inline<br/>
 > -> It has no line break before or after it, allow other elements to sit to their left and right.<br/>